moldescriptor/molecule-descriptors-webtool/README.md

 5. Click on "Get Result" to compute and display the descriptors.
 6. (Optional) Upload a CSV file containing SMILES notations for batch processing or download your results as a CSV.

-## Contribute

-If you're interested in contributing to the development of MolDescriptor, please refer to our contribution guidelines or contact the maintainers.

 ## Dependencies
 - Backend: Flask
 - Chemistry Toolkit: RDKit